• Skip to primary navigation

 Grinding Beans From Frozen

 Your grind affects the coffee by changing what size the particles of coffee are right?
 If your grind is too thin it can taste sour and if your grind is too big it can taste bitter, so to get a truly consistent cup you need a completely even grind.
-Nothing worse than emptying out your grinder and half a bean falls out.

 Well, a scientific study was done to measure the size of particles after grinding with frozen beans and room temperature beans and the results showed a more even grind with frozen beans.
 But how do you balance the two of not opening your coffee bag but getting frozen beans?